 How to shave your face with just water

-Like any shave, you’ll want to follow some basic best practices.
-But, unlike shaving with soap, you’ll need to take some extra precautions when shaving with just water.
+Like any shave, you’ll want to follow some basic best practices when shaving with just water.

 It’s also important to note that not all hair and skin are created equally.
 Depending on the texture and thickness of your facial hair, you may need to adjust the following shaving routine.
-People with sensitive skin should also take extra caution when shaving without shave soap.
+People with sensitive skin should also take extra caution when shaving without shaving soap.

 Be sure to follow this guide step-by-step if you want to shave your face with just water.